Property Management Answering Service

 Maintenance calls can be sensitive

-That is why the call plan should classify urgency, collect context, avoid unsafe advice, and route exceptions according to company-approved rules.
+That is why the call path should classify urgency, collect context, avoid unsafe advice, and send exceptions according to company-approved rules.

 We do not want generic leasing answers